thosgood/this-weeks-finds/markdown/201-250/week218.md

 >
 > Now suddenly you see a big disadvantage of the glorious proof of the
 > isomorphism which goes via all this cohomological chasing
-> around\-\--it shows the existence of H but doesn't tell us what it
+> around---it shows the existence of H but doesn't tell us what it
 > is.
 At all.
 And at the end of the day, there are a lot of number
 > theorists out there that are actually interested *in numbers*, rather
 > than in abstract results which hold for all number fields or whatever.